GamerQuanTuM/stack-queue/README.md

 ### Queue
 ```
-import { Queue } from 'stack-queue-ts-simplified';
+import { Queue } from 'stack-queue-typescript-simplified';

 // Create a new queue
 const queue = new Queue<number>();